huyn/AndroidWikis/05_Local Maven Repo Contribute.md

 when you success, you will find some surprise int you filr /Users/huyaonan/maven-repo

-* 6.Continue folling the tutor...
+* 6.Continue following the tutor...

 `$ ./gradlew -p modulename clean build uploadArchives --info`